210215-USF-NET/WestonDavidson-code/daily-notes/2-16-2021/storeNotes.md

 -   Keep your models lean - don't add unnecessary properties
 -   This is also a test of scalability once you want to add additional properties or elements

-Classlib can be used as a class library which your primary application references
+## Classlib declaration for a project in dotnet can be used as a class library which your primary application references :)